shahidlatif126/DTL-IDS-An-Optimized-Intrusion-Detection-Framework-using-DTL-and-GA/README.md

 The preprocessed version of Edge-IIoTset can be accessed from Google Drive. <br>
 [Preprocessed Edge-IIoTset Dataset](https://drive.google.com/file/d/1bKfr1LsQofU6c3yidWq9NZA0UN58GmGV/view?usp=sharing) <br>

-The complete notebook for data preprocessing is available:   **1.EdgeIIoTset_Preprocessing.ipynb**
+The complete notebook for data preprocessing is available:   **1.EdgeIIoTset_Preprocessing.ipynb** <br>

+**Dataset Transformation** <br>
+The preprocessed dataset is transformed into an image dataset for better training with CNN architectures.
+The complete notebook for data transformation is available: **2.
+Data_Transformation.ipynb** <br>

+The trasformed image datasets can be accessed from Gooogle Drive: [Edge-IIoT Image Dataset](https://drive.google.com/drive/folders/1N2QRN70TZn4ndQCv5xXebxbkDvPCoLhZ?usp=share_link)